cosmos/sdk-tutorials/voter/index.md

 Each time you reset the application state, all of the data from your previously created state is saved.

-However, each time the app restarts, you receive new passphrases and new tokens.
-Make sure to update your wallet accounts in the frontend after you reset the state of the blockchain. {synopsis}
+Each time the app restarts, the app end users alice and bob receive new passphrases and new tokens.
+Make sure to update the wallet accounts in the front-end app after you reset the state of the blockchain. {synopsis}

 Now that you have made all the required changes to the app, take a look at the client-side application.